 Become a Grub Instructor

-At GrubStreet, we are always happy to meet instructors who believe in inclusive teaching practices and fresh approaches to the workshop as integral to achieving artistic excellence.
-We are looking for people from diverse cultural backgrounds across many genres—fiction, nonfiction, poetry, screenwriting, playwriting, and beyond—as well as publishing professionals to lead multi-week courses, one-day workshops, online classes, and teen programs.
-In the application, you can specify which types of classes you're hoping to teach.
+At GrubStreet, we believe that inclusive teaching practices, global perspectives, and fresh approaches to the workshop are integral to achieving artistic growth.
+We seek instructors and publishing professionals from diverse cultural backgrounds across many genres—fiction, nonfiction, poetry, screenwriting, playwriting, and more—who are committed to these values.

 MFAs, a long publishing record, or extensive teaching experience are not a requirement to apply, though feel free to tell us if you have any of these things.

 To apply to become a Grub instructor, fill out this application form.
-We interview potential new instructors based on our curriculum needs and availability term to term.
-If you don't hear back from us immediately, it doesn't mean we're not interested!
+In the application, you can specify whether you would like to lead multi-week courses, one-day workshops, online classes, and/or teen programs.
+We interview potential new instructors based on fit, curriculum needs, and availability term to term.
+If you don't hear back from us immediately, it doesn't mean we're not interested.